 The United Nations Committee on the Rights of Persons with Disabilities

 The Optional Protocol to the UN Convention on the Rights of Persons with Disabilities is an additional legal instrument to enforce the CRPD.
-The Protocol allows individuals and groups of individuals to complain to the CRPD Committee about situations in which their rights under the CRPD are not respected.
-22 out of the 28 EU member states have .
+The Protocol allows individuals and groups of individuals to complain to the CRPD Committee about situations in which their rights under the CRPD are not respected after they have made an unsuccessful complaint in their country.
+22 out of the 28 EU member states have ratified the Optional Protocol.
 The European Union has not ratified it yet.

 For more information on the Optional Protocol and the procedure of the individual communications, please see the United Nations’ webpage.